-Heating and hot water Repair category 1 Notes No significant defects evident.
+Heating and hot wa ter Repair category 1 Notes There is only electric heating within the two rear bedrooms on first floor.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
 It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.